rafaveira3/contributions/README.md

-# Writing & Presentations 📚
+# Contributions 📚

-These are some of my recent contribuition to the security community. 🙃
+These are some of my recent contribuition to the community. 🙃

 | When | Where | Research | Resources |
 |:----:|:-----:|:--------:|:---------:|